About Your Tenancy Agreement

 Although we manage your home, your property is still owned by the Council.
 This means that by law, you are a council tenant.

 When you moved into your property, you signed a tenancy agreement.
 This is a legally binding document that sets out your rights and responsibilities.
 It also sets out the Council’s rights and responsibilities, which have been passed to us to manage on their behalf.

-A copy of the tenancy agreement can be found here to find out more about the changes and additions.
+A copy of the tenancy agreement can be found here.

 A copy of the tenancy policy can also be found here.

 If you have been a tenant for less than 12 months, you will probably be an introductory tenant.

 You will have fewer rights as an introductory tenant.
 For example you will not be able to:

 As long as there are no problems during the first 12 months of your tenancy, you will automatically become a secure tenant.
 You then get the full legal rights of a secure tenant.

 If you have been a tenant for at least 12 months you are likely to be a secure council tenant.

 We can ask the Courts to change your secure tenancy to a demoted tenancy if you cause anti social behaviour.
 This means you will only have the same rights as an introductory tenant.
 If a Court grants a demoted tenancy, this will last for a period of 12 months.